 While attending Olivet College, she was Station Manager of WOCR, president of the Black Student Union, and member and president of Alpha Lambda Epsilon literary society.

-Through her work on the Olivet College Alumni Council, Beth hopes to give back to college that she loves so much.
+Through her work on the Olivet College Alumni Association Board, Beth hopes to give back to college that she loves so much.
 “Olivet is truly a unique place.
 I wouldn’t be who I am today without the education, experience and friendships I made during my time at Olivet.”

 Eric Thomas ’94